-Once learners have completed the programme and the Statement of Results has been issued, the learners must be registered for the EISA.
-Learners may not be registered for the EISA unless they have previously been enrolled for the qualification and you have had a QA monitoring visit.
+Once learners have completed the programme and the Statement of Results has been issued, the learners may be registered for the EISA.

-The Learner Enrolment spreadsheet is updated as per the instructions to show the learners are ready for the EISA.
-This must then be emailed to EISAReadiness@qcto.org.za
+The Learner Enrolment and Readiness for EISA spreadsheet is updated in the Learner Readiness for EISA column.
+This must then be emailed to EISAReadiness@qcto.org.za.

-EISA dates are set in advance by the QP for each academic year.
-You will need to check the QP or QCTO websites for the EISA dates for your qualification.
+EISA dates are set in advance by the QP for the year.
+You will need to check the QP or QCTO websites to find out what the next date is.
 Closing dates for registration of learners will also be specified, which is approximately 3 months before the scheduled EISA date.
-No late registrations are allowed.
+No late submissions are allowed.

-Special needs learners must be identified when they are registered for the EISA to make sure that allowances can be made for them when they come to the Assessment Centre.
+Special needs learners must be identified when they are registered for the EISA to make sure that allowances can be made for them when they come to the AC.